koyuawsmbrtn/preinstall/README.md

+**Warning: GNOME is currently undergoing an update to version 49.
+This may cause temporary issues with certain extensions and configurations.**

 # Arch Linux Preinstall Scripts

 Ansible playbook and scripts for setting up a fresh Arch Linux installation with GNOME desktop environment and essential applications.